-Known as the birthplace of American pizza, the city of New Haven lives up to its reputation as a first class foodie destination and continues to cultivate pioneering restaurateurs.
-But New Haven is more than a foodie city.
+Known as the birthplace of American pizza, the city of New Haven lives up to its reputation as a first class foodie destination.
+Thanks to Market New Haven, I experienced many culinary delights in the city of pioneering restaurateurs, and I also learned that New Haven is more than a foodie town.
 It’s a place to explore history and architecture, art and culture.
 It's where ideas are nurtured and celebrated.
 Happily, it’s also very accessible to families and is wonderfully walkable.
 Take the kids for a day trip or a weekend getaway and experience the city for yourselves, with this list as your guide.

 It’s impossible to resist Laurie Berkner.
 If the undisputed Queen of Kindie Rock doesn’t win you over with her bouncy attitude and curls, she’ll definitely have you with the can’t-stop-singing-'em songs that even grown-ups love.
 So, needless to say, we were thrilled at the opportunity to spend a whole day buzzing around New York City with Laurie.

 Laurie has lived on NYC's Upper West Side since 1997.
 “My daughter has so far spent her whole life living here.
 There are so many things to do,” says Berkner.

 Come along as Laurie Berkner shows us around her neighborhood.
 Discover her top UWS destinations, which shop owners she calls by name, her favorite place to spot celebrities (on stage, just like the rest of us) and the best place to pick up gluten-free treats for her daughter.
 Bonus: Download a FREE song from the Laurie Berkner Band's new album, Laurie Berkner Lullabies.